aligauhar/MERN-Templet-with-CI-CD-Github-Action-Dockerization/Read Me.md

 # When Deploying
 1. Set the dockers variables in secrets
 2. Customize Dockerfile if any changes
-3. Customize Vercel gitActions for your vercel repo
-4. push it in you repo
+3. push it in you repo

 # *****What will you get here?
 # Backend and Database